 All our laboratories are staffed with ABMGG-certified lab directors and genetic counselors and are accredited by ABMGG for the training of Laboratory Genetics and Genomics Fellows.
 Each laboratory is successfully accredited by Clinical Laboratory Improvement Amendments (CLIA) and the College of American Pathologists (CAP) and licensed by the Commonwealth of Pennsylvania Department of Health.

-Through the use of both traditional cytogenetic techniques as well as molecular cytogenetics by fluorescent in situ hybridization (FISH) and genome-wide array comparative genomic hybridization (aCGH), the UPMC Cytogenetic Laboratory (UCL) performs chromosome studies on a wide variety of specimens, giving our referring physicians the best opportunity to get the answers they need.
+Using both traditional cytogenetic techniques as well as molecular cytogenetics by fluorescence in situ hybridization (FISH) and genome-wide array comparative genomic hybridization (aCGH), the UPMC Cytogenetic Laboratory (UCL) performs chromosome studies on a wide variety of specimens, giving our referring physicians the best opportunity to get the answers they need.

-The Pregnancy Screening Laboratory (PSL) offers state-of-the-art testing for identifying pregnancies at increased risk for chromosome conditions such as Down syndrome (trisomy 21) or trisomy 18, or open neural tube defects, such as spina bifida or anencephaly.
+The UPMC Pregnancy Screening Laboratory (UPSL) offers state-of-the-art testing for identifying pregnancies at increased risk for chromosome conditions such as Down syndrome (trisomy 21) or trisomy 18, and open neural tube defects, such as spina bifida or anencephaly.

-The PSL performs the following testing (please contact the PSL for specimen handling instructions):
+The UPSL performs the following testing (please contact the PSL for specimen handling instructions):

 The Division of Molecular Diagnostics is part of the Department of Pathology at UPMC.
 The division performs testing on a variety of sample types over a wide range of diseases.
 It offers 60 different tests and processes more than 25,000 samples each year in infectious diseases, genetics, and cancer diagnostics.